Aoibhinn/Rewrk_MS4/README.md

 [Back to Table of Contents](https://github.com/Aoibhinn/Rewrk_MS4#table-of-contents)

-## Known Bugs
-* Summernote was not working on service detail page

 # Deployment
 The project was deployed to GitHub Pages using the following steps, I used Gitpod as a development environment where I commited all changes to git version control system.
 I used the push command in Gitpod to save changes into GitHub.